AlacrisIO/legicash-facts/demo.md

   7. Update facilitator sidechain state + pay penalties (partial for M1)
   8. Close facilitator (necessary for facilitators to get their money back)
   9. All fraud proofs (not just a few for demo)

+### Court-registrar flows

+#### Registration of fundamental side-chain events

+Each of these events has two flows associated with it: The initial report, and obtaining the Merkle path associated with it once it's committed to the main-chain root hash.
+The Merkle-path request generates a new event, which generates gossip about the request itself.

+1. Main-chain deposit by Alice.
+2. Main-chain request by Alice to deposit to Trent's side chain.
+3. Trent's acknowledgment of of deposit request, including new balance.
+4. Request for side-chain transfer from Alice to Bob, via Trent.
+5. Trent's acknowledgment of transfer request, including new account balances.
+6. Withdrawal request by Alice to Trent.
+7. Trent's acknowledgment of withdrawal request, including new account balance.
+8. Trent's call to main-chain contract, giving Alice custody of withdrawn funds.

+#### Registration of fundamental side-chain complaints

+This section should cover all Court-registry behaviors which are necessary for fraud proof, assuming the registrar is honest.

+These events are complaints which must be registered with Court registrars.
+As with the above events, these have both report and retrieval flows.
+In addition, they should eventually have refutation flows where possible, though this should not be part of the demo goals.
+(It's probably sensible to allow for refutation on the side-chain first, to reduce on-chain costs when things get out of sync.)

+1. Trent did not acknowledge Alice's deposit request from flow 2, after a time-out.
+Refutation: A timely gossip containing Trent's acknowledgement.
+2. Alice tried to deposit more from her main-chain account to Trent's side chain than she has.
+This is irrefutable.
+3. Alice tried to transfer more from her Trent account than she has.
+   Irrefutable.
+4. Trent did not acknowledge Alice's side-chain transfer to Bob from flow 4 above, after a time-out.
+Refutation: Timely gossip about Trent's acknowledgement.
+5. Alice tried to withdraw, to the main chain, from her Trent account, more than her balance.
+Irrefutable.
+6. Trent failed to acknowledge Alice's withdrawal request.
+Refutation: A timely gossip.

+#### Registrar-specific events

+1. Reggie posts a registrar bond on the main chain, reporting the point at which he will begin behaving as a registrar.
+This point should be in terms of the gossip epistemology: The posting of this bond has been registered by 100% of current registrars, or five times the Exponential Moving Average (EMA) of observed network saturation times for recent events, or something like that.
+   This is so that he has time to observe the gossip network and acquire fresh observations, prior to participating.
+(Note that this could lead to liveness problems, if a large fraction of registrars need to be thrown out simultaneously, for instance.
+There will need to be a way to bootstrap the registrar pool.
+Though, I supose the EMA would quickly fall to an acceptable pace, if the network freezes due to lack of registrars.)
+2. Reggie's registrar tenure ends, or he exits the role, and his bond is returned.

+##### Gossip

+There are interactions between registrars to mitigate the risk of fraudulent collusion between side-chain participants by sharing information between hopefully-independent observers.
+We probably don't want this for the first demo, but will want it for production with independent, untrusted registrars.

+1. A new main-chain block is published.
+Registrar computes which other registrars to share with, based on VRF, with blockhash as input.

+   When there are uncles, registrars are obliged to gossip according to all plausibly live chains.
+2. Reggie initiates gossip with fellow registrar Renée for the given blockhash, sharing, among other things the VRF of registrars he's mandated to gossip with.
+3. Renée verifies that they haven't performed this gossip already.
+4. Renée and Reggie share, for each facilitator, the last event number for which they have the full history of that facilitator.
+5. For each facilitator and registrar, they share the event numbers they have beyond the last-full-history numbers.
+6. For each facilitator and registrar, they share the events they've concluded the other is missing.
+7. They use VRF output to generate commitments to the events they've each learned of from the other.
+These could be a list of the event coordinates (say, facilitator index, and event index, per the facilitator linearization, plus a Merkle root hash for the events.)
+8. They sign each others' commitments.
+9. Those commitments become part of the history of their registrar events, and they share them in future gossip sessions.

+###### Gossip complaints

+1. No VRF report is available from Reggie from n time slots ago, where n is some function of gossip-network saturation time.
+Refutation: Timely gossip of VRF report.

+   This may lead to an incentive to be as slow as allowed for the gossip interactions.
+If main-chain blocks are used to mark the time slots, n does have to be greater than 1, though, to allow for very fast blocks.
+2. No record of mandated gossip interaction between Reggie and Renée.
+   Refutation: Timely gossip of gossip.
+3. Renée perceived Reggie's gossip request for block b after she'd perceived block b+1.
+Irrefutable.
+(Reggie has the *option to abandon the gossip** once he learns of the new block from Renée, and potentially be punished for gossip SLA violation via the next complaint, or to **wear this tardiness complaint** from Renée **by signing off on their gossip interaction**.)
+4. Number of mandated gossip interactions Reggie completed in some timeslot is below SLA threshold.
+Refutation: Timely gossip of the gossips demonstrating SLA compliance.
+5. Reggie's spammed Renée with repeated or ill-formed gossip requests.
+   Irrefutable, unless the ill-formedness results from a bad signature, which we're assuming is cheap enough to check freely.
+6. Reggie's hosed Renée by requesting events he's attested to having seen on prior gossips.
+Irrefutable.
+7. Reggie subsequently attested to ignorance of an event he'd previously implicitly represented as known to him, during the interaction with Renée.
+   Irrefutable.
+8. Reggie subsequently attested to ignorance of an event he'd previously implicitly represented as known to him, in response to a request for a Merkle proof.
+Irrefutable.
+9. Reggie contacted Renée to gossip after he's indicated that he's exiting the registrar role on the main chain.
+10. The causal path to Reggie's knowledge of some fact (the chain of reports and gossip which led to him knowing the fact) is unclear, after some time-out.
+   Refutation: the chain.
+11. Reggie's signed off on some commitment from step 7. of the previous section which is ill-formed or acausal.
+Refutation: Ill-formed is irrefutable.
+    Refutation of acausality is the causal path.

+##### Poison gossip

+It may be sensible to make a quick-check style generator of corrupted gossip, and include VRF-mandate sharing of this poison between gossipers.
+If during the handshake a gossiper fails to catch this poison, they could be punished.
+Gossipers could check that the poison they received was valid after the initial handshake.
+This would mitigate the issue of gossipers being tempted to skimp on their verification duties for short-term gain.

 ## Basic Flows